armenr/head_first_ruby/NOTES.md

 ## Here be notes I take.
-*Ruby is an interpreted language.*
+*Ruby is an interpreted language.
+Yay.*

 ### Basics:
 * puts = newline @ end of string